FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-2-2"></a> 5.2.2 Organisation query

-In customer category 2 organisation query, the response includes the customership information of the organisation that was the object of the query and information of accounts the organisation owns or has access right to during the investigation period.
+In customer category 2 organisation query, the response includes the customership information of the organisation that was the object of the query if the organisation is a customer of the data supplier and information of accounts the organisation owns or has access right to during the investigation period.
 Other natural or legal persons who own or have access right to these accounts are not returned.
 Organisation's beneficiary information is not returned.
 Lawyer's customer asset accounts are not returned.

 From 1.12.2025 onwards, the start dates and possible end dates of the roles related to organisation’s accounts need to be returned in the account information.